Dino3Harris/.github/profile/README.md

-> All repositories in this organization are private, and are not open source.
+> DinoGlue was developed by the Dino3Harris team as a University of Utah CS capstone project, funded and now owned by L3Harris Technologies, Inc.
-> DinoGlue was developed by the Dino3Harris team as a university capstone project, funded and now owned by L3Harris Technologies, Inc.
+> As a result, all code in this organization is closed source and cannot be distributed.

 ---